 - Fuel tax credits.

-Every business’s BAS will look different, depending on which tax obligations are covered.
-The statement will ask you to tally up the amount owing and owed for each tax obligation.
+Every business’s BAS will look different, depending on which tax obligations are covered, but all statements will ask you to tally up the amount for each tax obligation.

-Who has to submit a BAS?
+Which businesses need to submit a BAS?

-If your business is registered for GST, which is mandatory for sole traders and companies with an annual turnover of $75,000 or more, then you must submit a BAS.
+Businesses that are registered for GST, which is mandatory for companies with an annual GST turnover of $75,000 or more (or $150,000 for a non-profit body), must submit a BAS.